frank26080115/alpha-fairy/doc/Firmware-Engineering.md

 To adjust values in the configuration screens, tilting left means the user wants the value to go down, tilting right means the user wants the value to go up.

 To change the delay for remote shutter (which only offers 3 options), the user spins the whole device around to change the delay.
-This is currently slightly buggy because the ARHS output does not handle upside-down at all, a very janky workaround is used to handle a full spin.
+This is currently slightly buggy because the ARHS output does not handle upside-down at all, a workaround is used to handle a full spin.

 To set the shutter speed and ISO for the dual-shutter, the setting is actually obtained from the camera itself when the user pressed the big button.
 As in, the camera itself is the user input.
 The trigger to activate dual-shutter is also constantly monitoring the camera's focus status, so when the user presses the shutter button on the camera half-way down, the dual-shutter code executes.